KES Logo

 L1 Opictal Lensing(LOL)

-LOL started as an exercise in conurrent engineering during the ESA CubeSat Summer School course, but has evolved further into a paper presented at IAC and an article under review for publication in Actra Astronautica.
+LOL started as an exercise in conurrent engineering during the ESA CubeSat Summer School course, but has evolved further into a paper presented at IAC and an article under review for publication in Acta Astronautica.
 We are currently also applying for an ESA stipend to realise the project.
+I have been contributing as a Co-author for the payload and RF sections.

 From the abstract: "The terrascope concept uses Earth’s atmosphere as a lens to amplify light from distant astronomical bodies along a focal line extending to Lagrange 1.
 If successfully implemented, a terrascope could revolutionise deep space observation by enabling large-scale and high-resolution exoplanet spectroscopy and, potentially, the discovery of new exoplanets.
 On these premises, the ’L1 Optical Lensing (LOL)’ mission aims to realise the amplification and resolution of the terrascope concept by using a satellite placed at a Hill radius distance from Earth, serving as a scientific demonstrator."